pankod/superplate/documentation/docs/apollo-graphql.md

 Apollo Client helps you structure code in an economical, predictable, and declarative way that's consistent with modern development practices

+superplate comes with optional Apollo GraphQL feature plugin.
 In this example, we'll demonstrate using Apollo GraphQL with [SpaceX-API](https://github.com/r-spacex/SpaceX-API).